yegor256/blog/_posts/2019/jun/2019-06-11-where-do-you-seek-help.md

 This is the mentality of someone who is paid
 [for the time]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %}) they spend in the office or in front of the computer, not for the results they deliver.
-It is only logical that if they are paid for _being programmers_, seeking help at StackOverflow is a declaration of incompetence.
+It is only logical that if they are paid for _being programmers_, seeking help at Stack Overflow is a declaration of incompetence.
 You do it once, you will be excused, you do it twice, your boss will [start wondering]({% pst 2015/sep/2015-09-22-micromanagement %}) whether you are the right resource